A message from the Chairman

 Borough Council service impacts

-All of our service impacts can be found here: West Norfolk Borough Council Coronavirus information
+All service impacts can be found here: Borough Council coronavirus page

 Links to Government and NHS Advice on Coronavirus